What is Enduro? A Deep Dive into the World of Hard Enduro

 1. The Terrain

 Enduro is all about the terrain.
-Whether it’s the rocky hill climbs or techincal single trails of hard Enduro or the fast-paced trails of classic Enduro, the landscape is as much a part of the challenge as the bike itself.
+Whether it’s the rocky hill climbs or technical single trails of hard Enduro or the fast-paced trails of classic Enduro, the landscape is as much a part of the challenge as the bike itself.
 Riders must adapt to changing conditions, from cold, muddy forests to dry, blazing hot dusty hillsides.

 2. The Bike